Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 top sirloin vs filet mignon

+The flavor profile of both these tender cuts makes them a great casual weeknight meal.
 However, the significant difference between filet mignon and sirloin is in the taste and flavor profile of each.

 This also affects their toughness when cooking them on the grill, so it is important to know the difference.

-Filet Mignon; The Most Tender Cut
+Filet Mignon: The Most Tender Cut

 Top Beef Sirloin Cuts